 Before we go into geographic segmentation, we need some context which is best provided by the aggregate data.

 The most prevalent programming language in the data science community is Python, followed by R. It is worth noting that R has experienced a 10% decrease in popularity compared to last year, which, given the versatility of Python, is not entirely surprising.
+That said, if you want to be aheaad of the competition and learn everything there is to know about Python, read our Ultimate Python Programming Guide.

 But let’s segment further.